yvy777/JasmineUnitTestTemplateGenerator/README.md

 Initial release of Test template generator

 ## Limitations
+- Only typescript language is supported right now for test generation.
 - If there is no "it" or "describe" test already present in the spec.ts file than the template generation will fail.
 Normally the constructor test should always be present and serve as the guideline.